Liège–Bastogne–Liège: Weather

 The weather in April is often unpredictable and the race has repeatedly been affected by harsh weather conditions.
 In 1919, 1957, 1980, and 2016 there was severe snowfall.
-The edition of 1980 was exceptionally hard: snow fell from the start and temperatures were near freezing point, leading commentators to call it 'Neige-Bastogne-Neige' (Snow-Bastogne-Snow).
+The edition of 1980 was exceptionally hard: snow fell from the start and temperatures were near freezing point, leading commentators to call it 'Neige-Bastogne-Neige (Snow-Bastogne-Snow).
 Bernard Hinault attacked with 80 km to go and finished nearly 10 minutes ahead.

 A feature published by the British magazine, Procycling in 2000, described the infamous race:

-A cold wind that blew across Belgium brought snow flakes and then a heavy fall within moments of the race starting. (...)
+A cold wind that blew across Belgium brought snow flakes and then a heavy fall within moments of the race starting. [...]
 Riders struggled on, with hands to faces to keep a view of the road.
 The race was an anonymous mass of plastic jackets and windcheaters.
 Spectators stood in goggles like upmarket snowmen, red-faced in the bitterness.
 Within the hour some teams had barely a man left on the road.
 They pulled out two dozen at a time, men like Gibi Baronchelli and Giuseppe Saronni, Lucien Van Impe and Jean-René Bernaudeau.

 Bernard Hinault, the winner, was one of just 21 riders to finish the race of 174 starters.
 It took three weeks for proper movement to return to two fingers of his right hand.

 Ardennes classics

 Liège–Bastogne–Liège is the concluding race of the Ardennes classics series, which includes La Flèche Wallonne.
 Both are organised by ASO.

 The Flèche Wallonne ("Walloon Arrow"), although younger than Liège–Bastogne–Liège, was longtime considered the more prestigious event of the two Ardennes Classics, showing how prestige and importance of a race can sometimes change over time.
 At one time, Flèche Wallonne and Liège–Bastogne–Liège were run on successive days known as Le Weekend Ardennais, with Liège–Bastogne–Liège organized on Saturday and the Flèche Wallonne on Sunday.

-Only eight riders have won both races in the same year: Spaniard Alejandro Valverde three times (2006, 2015 and 2017), Swiss Ferdinand Kübler twice (in 1951 and 1952), Belgians Stan Ockers (1955), Eddy Merckx (1972), and Philippe Gilbert (2011), Italians Moreno Argentin (1991) and Davide Rebellin (2004), and Slovenian Tadej Pogačar (2025).
+Only eight riders have won both races in the same year: Spanish rider Alejandro Valverde three times (2006, 2015 and 2017), Swiss rider Ferdinand Kübler twice (in 1951 and 1952), Belgians Stan Ockers (1955), Eddy Merckx (1972), and Philippe Gilbert (2011), Italians Moreno Argentin (1991) and Davide Rebellin (2004), and Slovenian rider Tadej Pogačar (2025).

-In 2011 Belgian Philippe Gilbert won Liège–Bastogne–Liège, completing a unique streak of classics victories in a span of ten days.
+In 2011, Belgian rider Philippe Gilbert won Liège–Bastogne–Liège, completing a unique streak of classics victories in a span of ten days.
 Gilbert had previously won the Brabantse Pijl, Amstel Gold Race and La Flèche Wallonne, thus achieving a historic quadruple of victories in the hilly classics of April.
 Gilbert beat Luxembourg brothers Fränck and Andy Schleck in a sprint of three.